chpapoutsellis/chpapoutsellis.github.io/_pages/about.md

 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---

-I am an Assistant Project Scientist at the department of <a href='https://mae.ucsd.edu/'>Mechanical and Aerospace Engineering</a> (<a href='https://ucsd.edu/'>University of California San Diego</a>).
+[comment]: <> I am an Assistant Project Scientist at the department of <a href='https://mae.ucsd.edu/'>Mechanical and Aerospace Engineering</a> (<a href='https://ucsd.edu/'>University of California San Diego</a>).
 I am interested in the mathematical modelling of phenomena that emerge in oceanic flows.
 My research mainly focuses on
 - Water Waves
 - Internal Waves
 - Global Analysis of Dynamical Systems